Best Instant Pot Ribs

 • Freshly ground black pepper – Make your black pepper from peppercorns for a fresher flavor without any additives.

-Unlike other rib cooking methods, which can take a substantial amount of time, making them in the pressure cooker is quite fast.
+Unlike other rib cooking methods, which can take a substantial amount of time, my pressure cooker method is quite fast and easy.
 In addition, the pressure cooker locks in the moisture which makes the meat super moist and tender.
 For the best results, follow the below steps.
 Also, I recommend watching the short video tutorial!

 1. Make the rub: First, add all the rub ingredients into a bowl and whisk until combined.